 The show is not trying to be subtle, with all the flaws it still manages to get one point to me, and that is showing the change in normal person as she affiliates herself with a bunch of Otaku.

 Originally, Kato positioned herself as, “a second-year high school girl with absolutely no agency who was brought into a game circle by the biggest Otaku in school.”

 Note that she ‘positioned’ herself there, not even trying to view from another angle.

 The story (Yes, there IS story in this rom-com) in this show is parallel with the in-show game making progress.
 As Kato got to learn about Otaku and their goodwill, she slowly felt as if it was home.

-Same personality, changing traits.
+Slow changing personality, fast changing traits.

 We’re quick to put anything into categories to make our experience in entertainment consumption more convenient.
 In anime, most of the things to do with a character are tropes and 99% of all characters in anime have at least two or three overlapping tropes.

 Kato, for all this time, is known for being the straight man.
 Yes.
 Almost every time she plays the deadpan straight man in this show.
 For a good few first episodes her jabs were usually from a normal person’s point of view.